Skip to content

 Pixar’s 22 Steps To Ultimate Storytelling Under The Microscope

-As any veteran Bang2writer knows, I normally don’t stand for so-called writing rules — but these are different!
+Pixar’s Storytelling is GOLD As any veteran Bang2writer knows, I normally don’t stand for so-called writing rules — but these are different!
 Pixar have shown, time and time again, their stories and characters will stand the test of time.
 Their knowledge of story is EPIC and every writer can learn from their movies and shorts, whether they actually *like* them or not.
-This is why Pixar’s 22 Rules For Phenomenal Storytelling went viral when it appeared online and continue to be the gold standard for ALL writers, screenwriters or not!
-I love Erika’s short and pithy additions and alternative views to Pixar’s here –… Read More »Pixar’s 22 Steps To Ultimate Storytelling Under The Microscope
+This is why Pixar’s 22 Rules For Phenomenal Storytelling went viral when it appeared online and continues to be the gold standard for ALL writers, screenwriters or not!
+I love Erika’s short and pithy additions and alternative views… Read More »Pixar’s 22 Steps To Ultimate Storytelling Under The Microscope

 Share this: